-The U.S. Department of Agriculture (USDA) has seven "mission areas": Farm and Foreign Agriculture Services; Food, Nutrition, and Consumer Services; Food Safety; Marketing and Regulatory Services; Natural Resources and Environment; Research Education and Economics; and Rural Development.
-Some Department-wide initiatives like Know Your Farmer, Know Your Food, the Sustainable Development Council, the Small Farm and Beginning Farmer and Rancher Council, and the new Office of Advocacy and Outreach attempt to bridge the gap between the mission areas (see more below).
-In general, though, USDA grants originate from and are administered by different agencies and offices housed within each of the seven mission areas.
+The U.S. Department of Agriculture (USDA) has seven "mission areas" that have historically operated largely independently from one other: Farm and Foreign Agriculture Services; Food, Nutrition, and Consumer Services; Food Safety; Marketing and Regulatory Services; Natural Resources and Environment; Research Education and Economics; Rural Development.
+Department initiatives like Know Your Farmer, Know Your Food and the new Office of Advocacy and Outreach are taking steps towards bridging the gap between the mission areas (see more below), but in general, USDA grants originate from and are administered by different agencies and offices housed within each of the seven mission areas.
 The programs administered by agencies and offices each have their own unique rules, definitions, and funding requirements.
 Each agency's website is also structured differently, and some websites are updated more frequently than others, but each site can serve as a starting point to learn about how the grants work, what the scoring criteria is, and what kind of projects have been funded in the past.